20 Other Ways to Say “Well Noted” in an Email (With Examples)

 “Dear Stakeholders, Your input has been registered regarding the proposed policy changes.
 We’ll address each point in the next committee meeting.
 Regards, Daniel”

-See also 20 Other Ways to Say "Wishing You the Best" (With Examples)
+See also 20 Other Ways to Say "Happy Sunday" (With Examples)

 15. “I’ve logged your request”